Raymond-Weng/JGame-Library-Lite/README.md

 - almost every part customizable
 - able to replace simple shape with images
 - hitboxes
-- debug mode that can monitor value of varible
+- debug mode that can monitor value of variable

 See also [3D plugin](https://github.com/Raymond-Weng/3D-Game) (developing)